ni/monodrive-documentation/docs/r2v/data_processing_quick_start.md

     <img class='lg_img' src="../imgs/lidar_close_up.png"/>
 </div>

-Once the values have been determined, place them in the `config/sensor_offset.json` file for use in the pipeline.
+Once the values have been determined, place update them in the `config/sensor_offset.json` file for use in the pipeline.

 ## Calibrating Texture Mapping

-After the mesh data has been created, the Texture Mapping Alignment Tool can be used to better align the GNSS and camera.
+After a data set has been run through the pipeline, texture mapping can be updated if necessary by using the Texture Mapping Alignment Tool to better align the GNSS and camera.
 This tool allows the user to see a portion of the rough texture mapped mesh rotate the offset between the GNSS and camera in order to align features.
 This tool will allow users to calibrate the `rotation_offset` value in the